Mulperi/angular-handbook/README.md

 # Data binding

 Data binding is a way to reflect data changes in one place to another place.
-There are few different kinds of data binding with each having it's own syntax.
+There are few different kinds of data binding with each having their own syntax.

 -   Interpolation – Bind component data to template **{{data}}**
 -   Property binding – Bind component data to a child component property, pass data to child component **[property]**